lue-bird/elm-state-interface/README.md

 Elm has concepts of model, view, msg, update, sub, cmd, task.
 We'll reduce this to just state and interface!

+First: Props to [`andrewMacmurray/elm-concurrent-task`](https://dark.elm.dmy.fr/packages/andrewMacmurray/elm-concurrent-task/latest/) for the js-related stuff in combination with [the elm-radio episode](https://elm-radio.com/episode/elm-concurrent-task) for the inspiration to pursue this.

 ## TODO before release

 mirror elm commands & tasks listed in